 Tired of spending too much time scrubbing your pots and pans?
 This natural way for cleaning pans and pots is not only easy and enjoyable but it will extend the life of your pans and pots too.
-Here’s how to clean a frying pan!
+Here’s how to clean frying pan the easy way!

 I hate scrubbing as it may lead to scratches and eventually ruin my pots and pans; which already have a few scratches on the outside, from the stove grates.
 So I used to give them a gentle clean, not much scrubbing involved, using store bought cleaning products (I tried them all!).
 Nothing left my beloved pan the way I wanted it: spotless!

 And the fumes from the chemicals used to give me such headaches, I just had to stop using them.
 So I’ve been washing my pans and pots with dish washing soap only.
 And that took a toll on my pans and pots as you could see from the pictures.
-They weren’t scorched just yet but if I wasn’t going to use this natural way to clean pans, I guess they would’ve, pretty soon.
+They weren’t scorched just yet but if I wasn’t going to use this magical cleaning frying pan method, I guess they would’ve, pretty soon.

 How To Clean A Frying Pan

 - my Citrus Vinegar Cleaner pictured above (I love this stuff!
 I use it to clean so many things around the house).
 If you are anxious to clean your pans and can’t wait for the citrus vinegar cleaner to get ready, just use lemon and vinegar (it won’t be as effective though)